What to Know Before Getting a Psychological Evaluation

 Moving Forward with Clarity

-Not everyone needs a comprehensive psychological evaluation, and therapy alone may be the right next step for some.
+Not everyone needs a comprehensive psychological evaluation, and therapy alone, including forming an initial diagnostic impression with your therapist, may be the right next step for some.
 But when you’re seeking clarity, documentation, or a deeper understanding of long-standing or complex concerns, a comprehensive evaluation conducted by a licensed psychologist can be life-changing.

 At Healing Spaces Psychological Services, our approach is thoughtful, thorough, and centered on you as a whole person.
 If you’re considering an evaluation and want to learn more about your options, we’re here to help.